 Other Clinical Signs of Skin Lesions

 Dermatographism (dermographism) is the appearance of an urticarial wheal after focal pressure (eg, stroking or scratching the skin) in the distribution of the pressure.
 Up to 5% of normal patients may exhibit this sign, which is a form of physical urticaria.

 Darier sign refers to rapid swelling of a lesion when stroked.
-It occurs in patients with urticaria pigmentosa or mastocytosis Mastocytosis Mastocytosis is mast cell infiltration of skin or other tissues and organs.
-Symptoms result mainly from mediator release and include pruritus, flushing, and dyspepsia due to gastric hypersecretion... read more .
+It occurs in patients with urticaria pigmentosa or mastocytosis Mastocytosis and Mast Cell Activation Syndrome Mastocytosis is mast cell proliferation with infiltration of skin or other tissues and organs.
+Mast cell activation syndrome is increased and inappropriate activation of mast cells without clonal... read more .